vdel26/victordg.com/index.markdown

   Co-founder at <a class="link js-link" target="_blank" href="http://thenorthstudio.com">North</a>, a digital product studio from Barcelona.

   I get stuff done and help others do the same.
-Being outdoors, authentic people and great food turn me on.
+Outdoors, authenticity, curiosity, and life’s simple pleasures &mdash;like great food&mdash; turn me on.

-  Here are <a class="link js-link js-link--projects">some ideas</a> I've built for fun on my free time.
+  Here are <a class="link js-link js-link--projects">some ideas</a> I build for fun on my free time.
 projects:
 - title: Veggies in Season
   body: An iOS app to help you eat healthily, by making it easy to know which vegetables